guibranco/CrispyWaffle/docs/user-guide/commands.md

     public int Quantity { get; } = newQuantity;
 }

 // The command handler class.
-Each event can be handled by one, and only one handler. public class SomeCommandHandler : ICommandHandler<SomeCommand, ResultSomeCommand>
+Each event can be handled by one and only one handler. public class SomeCommandHandler : ICommandHandler<SomeCommand, ResultSomeCommand>
 {
     //constructor of the class, with dependencies...